Mock The Week Looks Back At…

 Andy Parsons

 Without doubt Andy, a regular from series 4, is one of the top satirical comics in Britain today.
 He is a formidable live performer and seasoned radio star most often associated with long-time comedy partner Henry Naylor.
-Andy is an award-winning stand-up who has appeared not just throughout Britain but across the globe and is also a gifted comedy writer who has provided material for, amongst others, Spitting Image, Smith & Jones and Lenny Henry.
+Andy is an award-winning stand-up who has appeared not just throughout Britain but across the globe and is also a gifted comedy writer who has provided material for, amongst others, Spitting Image and Smith & Jones.

 Chris Addison